TheJoeCoder/EasiHHT/README.md

 So, we all have a phone or laptop lying around, why not use it?

 ## How to
 These instructions allow you to zero the stock list and complete a stock take.
-Please note this app requires Java to be installed.
+Please note this app requires Java to be installed on your device.
 ### Preparation
 * Export the `ProductData.csv` file from the master till.
 This can be done by going to Tools -> Export Internet Data in the Easitill client/supervisor.
 Be sure to deselect "Ecommerce items only" and to set File Format to CSV.
 * Move the `ProductData.csv` file to a folder on the device you are running the stock take on.